kamil467/az400/readme.md

 - TFVC is a centralized version control system.
 Typically, team members have only one version of each file on their dev machines.
 Historical data is maintained only on the server.
 Branches are path-based and created on the server.

 - Git: Git is a distributed version control system.
 Git repositories can live locally (on a developer's machine).
 Each developer has a copy of the source repository on their dev machine.
 Developers can commit each set of changes on their dev machine, perform version control operations such as history, and compare without a network connection.
+-
+### Code Review"
+High-quality reviews start with high-quality feedback.
+The keys to great feedback in a pull request are:
+- Have the right people review the pull request.
+- Make sure that reviewers know what the code does.
+- Give actionable, constructive feedback.
+- Reply to comments promptly.